giochem/lorapp/readme.md

 # LOR MERN app

-This is the LOP image app
+This is the LOR image store app

 ## Usage